 end;

-Note: when you want to display more than one field in a DBLookupComboBox, as in the example above, you have to make sure that all columns are visible.
-This is done by setting the DropDownWidth property.
-However, you'll see that initially you have to set this to a very large value which results in dropped list being too wide in most cases.
-One workaround is to set the DisplayWidth of a particular Field shown in a drop down list.
-The next code snippet, placed inside the OnCreate event for the form, ensures that both author name and it's email are displayed inside the drop down list:
+However, you'll see that initially, you have to set this to a very large value which results in dropped list being too wide (in most cases).
+One workaround is to set the DisplayWidth of a particular Field shown in a drop-down list.

 AdoQuery1.FieldByName('Email').DisplayWidth:=10;